yyan115/GAM300/README.md

 Run setup-vcpkg.bat and setup-android-dev.bat to set up all development requirements for Windows, Linux and android.

+1. Open Visual Studio, press "open a local folder", select "Project" folder and open it
+2. Let cmake set up and config everything for you.
+First run will take 5-10mins.
+You can see it configure in the output console in Visual Studio.
+Wait for it to say "1> CMake generation finished."
+3. Select your compile option and startup item (green button there), its either gonna be Editor.exe or Game.exe.
+EDITOR MUST BE RAN FIRST TO COMPILE ASSETS BEFORE GAME CAN BE RAN.

+There is no solution files anymore as this is the modern way of using cmake with Visual Studios.

 ## Project Structure

 The project supports using either Visual Studio or Visual Studio Code.
 Android Studio is required for Android development.